From time to time I am asked if someone can leave a review for me.

 the best / worst practitioner I have ever seen

 The reasoning for this is so as not to mislead others who are researching healthcare solutions.
 The outcomes that you may experience may not match their individual circumstances.

-So what does this leave to review?
+So what does this leave to say?

 If you choose to leave a review, then it is your experience at the clinic and with your practitioner that can be mentioned.

 This may include statements such as:

 I found Dantian Health Chinese medicine clinic to be a relaxing environment for treatments

 Jason was a considerate acupuncturist who took the time to explore my health history, leaving me felt heard in my health concerns